Abdur1CS/Simulation-/README.md

-# Simulation-
+# Epidemic Spread Simulation
+This was Started in June 2024

-This is my simulation for computer sceinece AQA A LEVEL
+This is my epidemic simulation i have made for computer science AQA A LEVEL